uvaai/pdp/python/en/installing/computer/index.md

 From here on out when you open a terminal we can use the following command to enter the environment, and enable the use of all the libraries we installed:

-    conda activate minAI
+    conda activate progLab

-If everything worked, you will now see that your terminal shows `(minAI)`.
+If everything worked, you will now see that your terminal shows `(progLab)`.

 **Important:** If you want to use all of the libraries you've just installed and `import` them in your own code, you will have to have *this* environment active.
 We recommend you *always* have this environment active when working on assignments for the minor.